 Design Review is intended to ensure that the design of proposed development and new land uses assists in maintaining and enhancing the small-town, coastal, historic, and rural character of the community.
 The site is part of a scenic visual corridor and provides scenic views to the ocean.
-The proposed Glass Beach stairs has the potential to impact the visual character at Glass Beach.
-The proposed project will include construction of a fairly significant set of concrete stairs on pilings.
-The proposed stair case has the potential not to blend into the background, when viewed from the beach.
-Therefore staff recommends Special Condition 3 to reduce visual impacts as much as feasible.
+The proposed Glass Beach stairs will not impact the visual character at Glass Beach, because they will have a very low profile and will be constructed of natural materials with natural colors.